aswna/Environment/README.md

 ## Troubleshooting ##
 ### Cannot clone/sync with Git on Windows ###
+Make sure, you have the correct proxy settings in the shell, where the git commands are invoked.

+    set http_proxy="<your proxy:port>"
+    set https_proxy="<your proxy:port>"

 Check whether you are using Symantec Endpoint Protection.
 If so, the you may want to change Client Management settings: Current location to "Out of ... premises".